Operation Toan Thang IV: February

 On 6 February at 00:15, a unit of the 2nd Brigade, 25th Infantry Division, engaged 20 PAVN/VC moving near their position 6 mi northeast of Trảng Bàng, the unit was supported by helicopter gunships and an AC-119.
 The enemy withdrew at 02;10, leaving eight dead and two individual weapons; U.S. losses were two killed.
 At 01:30 a unit of the 1st Cavalry Division in a night defensive position 2 mi northeast of Phước Vĩnh killed one PAVN/VC on their perimeter.
-At 09:50 a unit from the 3rd Brigade, 1st Cavalry Division, received fire 9 mi north of Quần Lợi, the unit returned fire supported by artillery, helicopter gunships and airstrikes and the enemy withdrew after 20 minutes.
+At 09:50 a unit from the 3rd Brigade, 1st Cavalry Division, received fire 9 mi north of Quản Lợi, the unit returned fire supported by artillery, helicopter gunships and airstrikes and the enemy withdrew after 20 minutes.
 At midday a unit from the 3rd Brigade, 9th Infantry Division, received fire 12 mi east-northeast of Tân An, the unit returned fire and the enemy withdrew, leaving two captured and one individual weapon.
 At 17:45 helicopters from the armored cavalry squadron of the 1st Infantry Division received fire 7 mi southeast of Lai Khê and returned fire, air cavalry troops were landed at the firing position and found four PAVN/VC dead and two individual weapons.

 On 7 February at 16:40, a light observation helicopter from the 1/9th Cavalry received fire 3 mi northwest of Lộc Ninh and returned fire and directed artillery and airstrikes onto the firing location, five PAVN/VC dead were seen in the strike area.
 At 16:50 a unit of the 11th ACR and a unit of the 1st Brigade, 1st Cavalry Division, received fire from an entrenched enemy force 28 mi north-northeast of Tây Ninh.
 The units returned fire supported by artillery and helicopter gunships and the enemy withdrew at 17:50, leaving 14 dead and two individual weapons and one light machine gun.
 On 8 February at 06:20, a unit of the 1st Brigade, 25th Infantry Division, supported by tanks engaged an enemy force 12 mi north of Tây Ninh supported by artillery, helicopter gunships and airstrikes.
 The enemy withdrew at 16:20, leaving 14 dead and two captured and six individual and one crew-served weapons.
 At 18:15 a unit of the 3rd Brigade, 1st Cavalry Division, received fire 2 mi southeast of Lộc Ninh and returned fire supported by artillery and helicopter gunships forcing the enemy to withdraw.
 At 20:45 a mechanized infantry unit of the 3rd Brigade, 9th Infantry Division, ambushed an enemy unit 11 mi southeast of Tân An, the enemy withdrew after 45 minutes, leaving five dead.
 A USAF OV-10 Bronco was shot down 17 mi southeast of Katum.